Here’s everything you need to know about sexual and reproductive health in the Netherlands, including STI testing, contraception, and more.

 Attitudes towards sex and sexuality in the Netherlands

 The Netherlands is known for its liberal attitudes towards sex and sexuality.
 It’s among the world leaders in sexual and reproductive health and rights, and was the first country in the world to allow gay marriage.

 The Dutch promote positive attitudes and approaches towards sexuality from a young age, with sex education being mandatory in schools.
-The Netherlands also has one of the lowest adolescent birth rates and relatively low STI infections.
+The Netherlands also has one of the lowest adolescent birth rates.

 Accessing sexual health services in the Netherlands